Origin of Symmetry

 Origin of Symmetry is the second studio album by the English rock band Muse, released on 18 June 2001 through Taste Media.
-It was produced by John Leckie, who produced Muse's debut album, Showbiz (1999), and David Bottrill.
+It was produced by John Leckie and David Bottrill.

-Origin of Symmetry is considered Muse’s breakthrough album.
+Origin of Symmetry is considered Muse's breakthrough album.
 It reached number three on the UK Albums Chart and was certified platinum.
-Four singles were released: "Plug In Baby", "New Born", "Bliss", and "Hyper Music" / "Feeling Good".
-It was their first album to chart in the U.S. As of 2018, Origin of Symmetry had sold more than two million copies worldwide.
-It received mostly positive reviews, with critics praising its blend of rock and classical music.
+It was the first Muse album to chart in the U.S. "Plug In Baby", "New Born", "Bliss", and the double A-side "Hyper Music" / "Feeling Good" were released as singles.
+As of 2018, Origin of Symmetry had sold more than two million copies worldwide.

+Origin of Symmetry received mostly positive reviews, with critics praising its blend of rock and classical music.
 It has since been named one of the greatest rock albums of the 2000s by several publications.

-For the album's 20th anniversary in 2021, Muse released a remixed and remastered version, Origin of Symmetry: XX Anniversary RemiXX.
+For the album's 20th anniversary in 2021, Muse released a remixed and remastered version.

 Writing

-Origin of Symmetry has been described as alternative rock, progressive rock, space rock and hard rock.
+Origin of Symmetry was described as alternative rock, progressive rock, space rock and hard rock.
 Muse developed it during their tour for their debut album, Showbiz.
 "Feeling Good", a cover, was written for Broadway by Anthony Newley and Leslie Bricusse in 1964, and first recorded by Nina Simone for her 1965 album I Put a Spell on You.

+Whereas the Showbiz lyrics had "wallowed in heartbroken angst", Matt Bellamy's lyrics moved to "sci-fi surrealism".
 The album title derives from the 1994 book Hyperspace by the theoretical physicist Michio Kaku, which suggests the title The Origin of Symmetry for a future book about the discovery of supersymmetry, a reference to On the Origin of Species.
-According to the Muse songwriter, Matt Bellamy: "Everyone's been writing about the origin of life so now they'll start looking at the origin of symmetry; there's a certain amount of stability in the universe and to find out where it originates from would be to find out if God exists."
-Whereas the Showbiz lyrics had "wallowed in heartbroken angst", Bellamy's lyrics moved to "sci-fi surrealism".
+Bellamy said: "Everyone's been writing about the origin of life so now they'll start looking at the origin of symmetry; there's a certain amount of stability in the universe and to find out where it originates from would be to find out if God exists."